trent-gill/new-student-advising/README.md

 To ensure a successful transition to university, we encourage you to be both exploratory and goal-oriented in choosing courses.

-!
-This guide is meant to be read in conjunction with the New Student Advising course on Moodle.
-The first-year advising manual is also available as an [e-book](http://trentgill.ca/bu-advising-course/).
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">This guide is meant to be read in conjunction with the New Student Advising course on Moodle.
+The first-year advising manual is also available as an <a href="http://trentgill.ca/bu-advising-course/">e-book</a>).</div>

-!
-Also available as a [PDF](https://www.brandonu.ca/course-registration/files/New-Student-Advising-First-Year-at-a-Glance-1.pdf), if fancy, printable documents are your thing.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">Also available as a <a href="https://www.brandonu.ca/course-registration/files/New-Student-Advising-First-Year-at-a-Glance-1.pdf">PDF</a>, if fancy, printable documents are your thing.</div>

 ### Choosing Courses